 |Width: 8′||View Full Specs: Jayco White Hawk|

-Jayco start the construction of the White Hawk with a custom manufactured frame.
-Unlike some competitors who modify or weld stock frames that can weaken the integrity of the foundation.
+Jayco starts the construction of the White Hawk with a custom-manufactured frame.
+Unlike some competitors who modify or weld stock frames, that can weaken the integrity of the foundation.

-The frame is a Norco NextGen frame featuring high-strength, low-alloy steel which boasts the industry’s best strength-to-weight ratio.
+The frame is a Norco NextGen frame featuring high-strength, low-alloy steel, boasting the industry’s best strength-to-weight ratio.

-Testing of the roof system showed in can withstand 4,500 pounds whereas some other roofs could not support the weight, this according to Jayco.
+Testing of the roof system showed it could withstand 4,500 pounds, whereas some other roofs could not support the weight, according to Jayco.

 Jayco Magnum Roof System Video Overview

 You then have the rounded front profile with a front diamond plate.
-The aerodynamic design helps reduce wind resistant and help improve gas mileage and stability.
+The aerodynamic design helps reduce wind resistance and helps improve gas mileage and stability.